WISEPLAT/open-wiseplat-pool/README.md

     // Gas amount and price for payout tx (advanced users only) "gas": "21000",
     "gasPrice": "50000000000",
-    // Send payment only if miner's balance is >= 0.5 Wise "threshold": 500000000,
+    // Normally, send payment only if miner's balance is >= 0.5 Wise "threshold": 500000000,
+    // If user was inactive for longer than week, send payment if his balance is >= 0.05 Wise "threshold": 50000000,
     // Perform BGSAVE on Redis after successful payouts session "bgsave": false
+  },

+  // Maintain daily shifts of per-user statistics "shifts": {
+    "enabled": false,

+    // Create long shifts in these intervals "longInterval": "24h",
+    "shortInterval" : "1h",

+    // Keep shifts data during these intervals "keepLong" : "30d",
+    "keepShort": "24h"
   }
 }
 ```